 This is what your Editrix showed your Comics Curmudgeon in the Wonkette Secret Chat room when the phrase “light our hair on fire” was mentioned, which will serve as evidence in the sexual harassment suit currently being prepared.
 Also, former counter-terrorism head Richard Clarke said that George W. Bush’s spymasters were running around with their hair on fire in the summer of 2001 trying and failing to get the administration’s attention about al-Qaeda, so maybe Sarah Palin is demanding that Mitt Romney stop terrorism, forever?

 But anyway, here are the word-noises Sarah Palin made to Sean Hannity about the presumptive nominee:

-“He’s already got the right message,” the 2008 GOP vice presidential nominee told Fox News’ Sean Hannity Tuesday.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+“He’s already got the right message,” the 2008 GOP vice presidential nominee told Fox News’ Sean Hannity Tuesday.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 But Palin added, “There are a lot of his base supporters — independents — who are saying, well, light our hair on fire, then!
 Remind us how important it is that we get engaged in the presidential election because it is the election of our lifetime.”

 The Fox News contributor encouraged the former Massachusetts governor to be more “courageous and bold and passionate” in presenting his case.

 In other words, Sarah Palin is totally fine with the standard-issue establishment GOP party line policies espoused by Mitt Romney, but she wishes he were being much more of a dick about promoting them, which sounds about right.
 [Newsmax]